Fundamental Distortion Limits of Analog-to-Digital Compression: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work was supported in part by the NSF Center for Science of Information (CSoI) under grant CCF-0939370.
+This work was supported in part by the NSF Center for Science of Information (CSoI) under grants CCF-0939370 and CCF-1320628, and by NSF-BSF grant 2015711.
 The work of Y. Eldar was funded by the European Union's Horizon 2020 research and innovation programme under grant agreement ERC-BNYQ and by the Israel Science Foundation under Grant no. 335/14.
 We thank Robert Gray for helpful discussions regarding the white noise approximation.